jiverson/awesome/docker/README.md

-docker-compose rm            # remove stopped containers docker ps                    # see list of running containers docker exec -ti [NAME] bash  # ssh to the container
+docker-compose rm            # remove stopped containers docker ps                    # see list of running containers docker exec -ti [NAME] bash  # ssh to the container docker exec -it [NAME] sh    # ssh to container when alpine

 # list all images
 docker images